-This scientific project is funded by European Commission under the funding programme FP7.
-We are concerned with trying to address the second challenge in the ICT part of FP7 on Cognition, Interaction and Robotics.
-Here we give a brief summary of how CogX is intended to address the challenge.
+This scientific project was funded by European Commission under the funding programme FP7.
+We were concerned with trying to address the second challenge in the ICT part of FP7 on Cognition, Interaction and Robotics.
+Here we give a brief summary of how CogX intended to address the challenge at the beginning of the project.
 If you want a full scientific summary of what we are doing a copy of our technical workplan is available.

 The starting point

 The challenge is to develop cognitive systems (e.g. robots) that are able to work in open ended, challenging environments, dealing with novelty, uncertainty and change.
 The starting point for CogX was the recognition that two key elements necessary for such cognitive systems have made progress in recent years.
 The first is that the range and power of available learning methods has advanced significantly, with specific advances based on these in certain domains, such as computer vision, or human augmented mapping.
 The second is that we have made progress in the engineering science of building integrated robotic systems that incorporate multiple modes of sensing and acting.
 Examples of the latter include a raft of robotic systems in the past four years that combine mapping, manipulation, vision, language, planning and learning.
 What is missing, and thus what we must build upon these advances, is a clean way of thinking about how agents such as robots should understand their own abilities and knowledge (self-understanding), and choose which of their abilities or knowledge to extend at any one time (self-extension).
 If we had a framework for self-understanding and self-extension for a robot or cognitive system then we would have taken a significant step along the road to achieving the aim of building systems that can handle the types of environments specified in the call.